Jylpah/blitz-tools/README.md

 # blitz-tools
-Python scripts to analyze WoT Blitz replays and stats:
+Python scripts to analyze WoT Blitz replays and stats.
+All the scripts require [Python 3.7](https://www.python.org/downloads/) or higher.

 ### Replays
 * [wotbreplay_uploader.py](wotbreplay_uploader.py): An asynchronous replay uploader.
-Requires [Python 3.7](https://www.python.org/downloads/) or higher.
 * [postwotreplay.py](postwotreplay.py): A simple WoT Replay uploader.
 Prints the received JSON from https://wotinspector.com
+* [analyzeReplays.py](analyzeReplays.py): A tool to calculate statistics of a set of replays.
+Upload the replays first with [wotbreplay_uploader.py](wotbreplay_uploader.py) and then calculate the statistics.

 ### Tank data
 * [getTankopedia.py](getTankopedia.py): Get the lastest tankopedia data from wotinspector.com.
 The script fetches only a limited set of data.
 You may edit to your needs.